prkumar/uplink/docs/source/index.rst

    **Uplink** is currently in initial development and, therefore, not production ready at the moment.
-Furthermore, as the package follows a `semantic versioning <https://packaging.python.org/tutorials/distributing-packages/#semantic-versioning-preferred>`__ scheme, the public API outlined in this documentation should not be considered stable until the release of :code:`v1.0.0`.
+Furthermore, as the package follows a `semantic versioning <https://packaging.python.org/tutorials/distributing-packages/#semantic-versioning-preferred>`__ scheme, the public API outlined in this documentation should be considered tentative until the :code:`v1.0.0` release.

    However, while **Uplink** is under construction, we invite eager users to install early and provide open feedback, which can be as simple as